 Egypt has had tourists visiting for as long as it was possible to visit another country, and yet they still welcome tourism with open arms.
 It’s one of the major industries here and visiting the country can greatly help its economy.

-With a total area of 1,001,450 square kilometres (386,660 square miles), Egypt is technically the 31st largest country in the world, but enormous swaths of unforgiving desert make it seem much larger for those travelling around the country.
+With a total area of 1,001,450 square kilometers (386,660 square miles), Egypt is technically the 31st largest country in the world, but enormous swaths of the unforgiving desert make it seem much larger for those traveling around the country.

 Despite the concentration of people along the banks of one of the world’s great rivers, while sailing down the Nile you’d never think that so many people currently live here.
 This is without a doubt one of the best things to do in Egypt and we highly recommend it.